Nether Mill: Thirlage

 Thirlage was the feudal law by which the laird could require all those farmers living on his lands to bring their grain to his barony mill to be ground.
 Additionally, they had to carry out repairs on the mill, maintain the lade and weir as well as conveying new millstones to the site.
 The width of some of the first roads was determined by the requirements of at least two people on either side of a millstone with a wooden axle called a 'mill-wand'.

 The Thirlage Law was repealed in 1779 and after this many mills fell out of use as competition and unsubsidised running costs took their toll.
 This may explain why so many mills went out of use whilst mills such as Nether Mill thrived, expanding due to their convenient location for customers and the natural resource of an abundant and reliable water supply.

 As the Barony Mill or miln, the Kilbirnie farmers were thirled to Nether Mill and in 1845 paid a multure of forty-first peck, whilst oats brought in from outside the parish were exacted a fifteenth to twentieth of each peck ground.
-A peck was a dry measure for oats, wheat, meal, pease and salt, etc. The measure varied and as an example the Linlithgow standard wheat peck was 1.996 Imperial gallons.
+A peck was a dry measure for oats, wheat, meal, pease and salt, etc. The measure varied and as an example the Linlithgow standard wheat peck was 1.996 Imperial Gallons.
 It ceased to have legal status as a measure after 1824.

 Nether Mill

 This old corn and meal mill, was once powered by the waters of the River Garnock that were stored in a roughly rectangular mill pond behind a substantial dam located above the mill, reaching the mill wheel in 1855 by a short mill race.
 A small unroofed building stood at top the south-east of the mill pond in the 1850s.
 It appears from the OS map that the wheel may have been later covered by a wheel house by 1909.
 The present surviving metal water wheel dates from the mid-19th century.
 The ruins of a rectangular rubble building survive, with some evidence of another building that stood at right angles to it.
 The main difference between corn and meal milling is that meal is a coarse-ground edible part of various grains mainly used as an animal feed whilst corn milling produces a fine flour for baking purposes.

 The framework of the suspended iron mid-breast water wheel survives, 3ft wide by 18ft diameter (0.91m by 5.49m).
 The buckets and sole may have been of sheet iron and the unusual internal drive to the mill was via an internal cast iron gear ring on the wheel itself.
 Breastshot water wheels have the water hitting the wheel roughly centrally, usually between one quarter and three quarters of the height.
 The buckets have to be carefully shaped to ensure that the water enters smoothly.
-A large volume of water is required with a moderate head and the efficiency is between fifty and sixty percent.
+A large volume of water is required with a moderate head and the efficiency is between fifty and sixty per cent.